How to Send Mass DMs on Twitter Safely in 2026

 - Respecting rate limits and human-like pacing

-The companies booking 10+ meetings per week through Twitter mass DM campaigns aren't using secret tricks.
-They're following a systematic approach that prioritizes quality and safety over raw volume.
+The companies booking 10+ meetings per week through Twitter mass DM campaigns are not using secret tricks.
+They follow a systematic approach that prioritizes quality and safety over raw volume.
+For the broader picture, see our complete guide to Twitter and X lead generation.

 Twitter DM Limits in 2026